IshitaMohapatra/Image-Encryption-Decryption-using-Python/README.md

 # Image-Encryption-Decryption-using-Python
 ## Description
 Images contain very sensitive and confidential information.
 It is a form of Visual Cryptography.
 Visual cryptography is a cryptographic technique which allows visual information (pictures, text, etc.) to be encrypted in a way such that the decrypted information appears as a visual image.
 Main objective of this application is to provide a secure and secret transmission of text by encrypting it on an image using a key and which can only be decrypted by an authorized receiver using the same key.
+The algorithm we use for image encryption is AES (Advanced Encryption Standard) algorithm.

 ## Table of Contents